near/docs/docs/concepts/gas.md

     - `AddKey` \
       *(which in this case was a `FullAccess` key pair whose public key starts with `A64JPA...`)*

     To create this account someone had to buy over 900 billion units of gas (`gas_burnt` = 937,144,500,000).

-At the current gas price of 5000 yoctoNEAR per unit of gas, this comes to about 4,500 picoNEAR (10^-12 NEAR) for the entire transaction.
+    At the current gas price of 5000 yoctoNEAR per unit of gas, we can multiply `gas_burnt` by `gas_price` to arrive at the total cost in yoctoNEAR tokens for this transaction.
+The answer is 4.7 x 10^15 yoctoNEAR.

+    This is easier to reason about if we change the scale to picoNEAR since this comes to about 4,700 picoNEAR (10^12 picoNEAR === 1 NEAR) for the entire transaction.

     This is a vanishingly small number but who spent those tokens?
 The NEAR `@test` faucet account did.
 The same faucet account also deposited 10 NEAR into this new account.